rmjarvis/TreeCorr/docs/guide.rst

 See `Two-point Correlation Functions` for the complete list including other spin varieties.

-You should see their doc strings for details, but they all work similarly.
+You should see their docstrings for details, but they all work similarly.
 For the cross-type classes (e.g. NK, KG, etc.), there is no auto-correlation option, of course, just the cross-correlation.